flutter/website/src/accessibility-and-localization/internationalization.md

    $ flutter pub add intl:any
    ```

-2. Then in the `pubspec.yaml` file, enable the `generate` flag.
+2. Open the `pubspec.yaml` file and enable the `generate` flag.
-   This is added to the section of the pubspec that is specific to Flutter,
-   and usually comes later in the pubspec file.
+   This flag can be found in the `flutter` section later in the pubspec file.

    <?code-excerpt "gen_l10n_example/pubspec.yaml (Generate)"?>
    ```yaml